Inference-APIs/OmniParser-2-API/README.md

 ## Overview
+This is the Inference API wrapper for Omniparser2.
 OmniParser 2 is a powerful screen parsing tool that extracts structured data from user interface screenshots.
 It enhances AI models, such as GPT-4V, by grounding actions in the correct UI regions.

 ## API Usage
 This API uses [Inference APIs](https://inferenceapis.com/).
 You will need to get your API key from your [profile page](https://inferenceapis.com/profile).